– General Introduction –

 His first recorded cash online is from July 2006.
 He came in 62nd in a $22 NLHE tourney on Stars for $157.
 In February 2010, he made a runner-up finish in a field of 3,542 players in a $200 MTT on Full Tilt.
 He won $102,000, which is his biggest online tournament score to date.

-However, his latest score on his tally on his PocketFives profile is from a decade ago.
+However, his latest score on his tally on his PocketFives profile is from more than a decade ago.

 He’s also cashed in 7 events at the 2020 WSOP Online.
 The biggest one of the seven was $36,851, which he got for taking 5th place in the $500 No Limit Hold’em – Summer Saver event.

-His involvement in the Mike Postle cheating scandal
+His comments on the Mike Postle cheating scandal

 In 2019, Mike Postle’s alleged cheating at the Stones Live live streamed low stakes cash games was the biggest story in poker.